noelsimbolon/noelsimbolon/README.md

 ## 👋 Glad to see you here!

-I'm [Noel](https://noelsimbolon.github.io/), a computer science student based on Indonesia.
+I'm [Noel](https://noelsimbolon.github.io/), a computer science student based in Indonesia.

 My interests include web development, digital privacy, and security.